-The number of times in a game that a player had a turn to hit.
+Runs refers to the number of times in a game that a player crossed home plate to score.

 Runs Batted In (RBI)

-The number of times in a game that a player's hit directly resulted in a run
+Runs batted in refers to the number of times in a game that a player's hit directly resulted in a run being scored.

 Batting Average (BA or AVG)